neblic/platform/docs/content/use-cases/event-driven.md

 You can also set up rules that proactively trigger alerts when these situations occur.

 !!! note
     Some features may be currently being developed and still not have all the capabilities described in here.
-Check the [porject roadmap](https://github.com/orgs/neblic/projects/3) for details about what improvements are we working on.
+Check the [project roadmap](https://github.com/orgs/neblic/projects/3) for details about what improvements are we working on.

     Also, do not hesitate to suggest features, improvements or use cases by creating a [feature request](https://github.com/neblic/platform/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) in our github!